jorgenpt/Growler/README.markdown

 -----

-To set Growler up for use in your project, you need to configure it to build with the Growl framework, then just drop the four files in this directory into your project.
+To set Growler up for use in your project, you need to configure it to build with the Growl framework, then just add the following files to your project:

+ * Growler.h
+ * Growler.m
+ * GrowlerGrowl.h
+ * GrowlerGrowl.m

+Then define BUNDLE\_IDENTIFIER in your precompiled header to be your CFBundleIdentifier (e.g.  `no.devsoft.GrowlerTests`).
+For an example, check out `Tests/GrowlerTests-Prefix.pch`.

 Growler has only been tested with Growl 1.2.x and above.